Deutschendorf Origin Story

 That suspicion led me to search for records of Augustine or her father Carl Kanitz in or around Kantizken in years prior.
 I presumed her birth record could be found there.
 It turns out that Kanitzken was another one of those villages that was so small that it didn't have a church of its own.
 The nearest Protestant church was in the neighboring town of Groß Nebrau.
 I scoured the church records of Groß Nebrau, but found no records of any Kantizes there at all.

 Maybe Augustine was born into a Catholic family?
-That seems very unlikely considering Augustine marries two Protestant men (her first husband died before she re-marred my 3G Grandfather Michael Jr), and lived in Protestant-dominated areas, and the births of all of her children and her own death were all recorded in Protestant church records.
+That seems unlikely considering Augustine married two Protestant men (her first husband died before she re-marred my 3G Grandfather Michael Jr), and lived in Protestant-dominated areas, and the births of all of her children and her own death were all recorded in Protestant church records.

 As for her ethnic background, I suspect that Augustine Kanitz's paternal line had probably been Polish, but that the family had long since been Germanized – they practiced the Protestant religion, they had traditionally German-sounding given names, and they spoke German (and probably didn't speak Polish anymore).
 Or perhaps her paternal line may have been Germanic, but I find that less likely.